NessInMorse/NessInMorse.github.io/_posts/2023-06-25-assembling_genomes.markdown

 The general view of the VCF-file can also be found in the VCF-analysis text file.
 Which shows the SNP and INDEL mutations in the VCF-file.

 An example output can be found in codeblock 2.
-In this example we can see that, on average, there are 3 deletions per insertion in our sequences compared to the reference.
+In this example we can see that, on average, there are 3 deletions per insertion in our sequences when compared to the reference.

 _Codeblock 2_: The example VCF-file on the _S ruminantium_.
 It possible to view the insertions, deletions, the indel-rate and the different SNP-mutations.
 ```